kurtharriger/dimond/README.md

 I also started to experimented with an event driven system using queries to fetch system state and events to mutate it allowing me to keep the logic pure despite the seemingly mutable nature of dependency injection.

-I believe that this query plus event model could be used to create plugins and intercepters to automatically decorate components when system starts or to provide default services when one is requested but not explicitly defined but non of that is implemented here yet.
+I believe that this query plus event model could be used to create plugins and intercepters to automatically decorate components when system starts or to provide default services when one is requested but not explicitly defined but non of that is implemented here yet...
+Unfortunately, my holiday has come to an end for now.

-Unfortunately my hack week has come to a close... but if you want to contribute to moving this forward you can  find me as `@kurtharriger` on [Clojarians Slack](https://clojurians.slack.com/) or reach me via email at [kurtharriger@gmail.com](mailto:kurtharriger@gmail.com)

 ## Does Clojure need a dependency injection tool?